Just About Anyone Can Officiate A Wedding!

-I've been a wedding officiant in Indiana for over 9 years and I have the information you need to know to either start your own wedding officiant business or just marry a friend or family member for fun.
+I've been a wedding officiant in Indiana for over a decade and I have the information you need to know to either start your own wedding officiant business or just marry a friend or family member for fun.
 I know I must be doing something right because I've married over 3000 couples and the services I've created have been duplicated by plenty of other wedding officiants.

 Perhaps it's bad for business to share this information but I know love is alive and there is no shortage of people to marry!
 I also like honesty.
 You should know what your options are.
 Chances are, you will find this article interesting, and if you are looking to hire a wedding officiant you will consider me, along with all your other options.
 As much as I love business, choosing a wedding officiant can be a very personal choice.
 You should hire the right person for you.
 If it's a man in a suit that looks that part, there are plenty of them!
 There are also many unique individuals that have something special to offer you as not just a person legally qualified to marry you, but a person that you want to marry you, a person that makes you feel comfortable or excited or happy!

 I want you to have the ceremony you want.
 That includes the right person performing your wedding ceremony!

 Being qualified to officiate a wedding doesn't mean you have to start a business.
 Maybe you just want to perform a wedding for your son or daughter or even a grandchild.
 Performing a wedding ceremony can be a very intimate interaction, not just for the couple getting married, but for the person actually marrying them.
 I once had a couple cancel because the bride's father decided he really wanted to perform the wedding.
 I signed their marriage license and made their marriage legal and then her dad performed the formal ceremony.
 He was very excited about it!!
 If you love love and love weddings, performing a wedding ceremony is absolutely exhilarating!

 Help Your Friends!